 If you decide to enable local stocks, you can select all products and click on the orange button Enable selected local stocks, or only manage local stocks for a defined selection choosing the option Enable local stocks on the right.

-It allows you to enter directly in the grid the number of items in each store.
+It allows you to enter directly in the grid the number of items in each point of sale.
 The local stock and the global stock are automatically adjusted.

 The difference between local stocks and global stock is simple.
-Local stocks correspond to the total stock of your stores whereas the global stock groups together all your stocks from a general point of view.
+Local stocks correspond to the total stock of your points of sale whereas the global stock groups together all your stocks from a general point of view.

-For example, if your global stock is higher than your local stocks, it means that an order hasn't been assigned to a store and that the products have been deducted from the global stock but not from the local stock.
+For example, if your global stock is higher than your local stocks, it means that an order hasn't been assigned to a point of sale and that the products have been deducted from the global stock but not from the local stock.
 Once the order will be assigned, data will be automatically adjusted according to the situation.

 Otherwise, if your local stocks are higher than your global stock, it can't work.